art567/docker-mumble/README.md

-**This project is no longer under development, if you'd like to fork and continue the project please do!
-Let me know your fork and I'll link to it.**
+**This project is based on overshard/docker-mumble as continued development, if you'd like to fork and continue the project please do!
+Thanks to overshard**

 # docker-mumble